testcontainers/testcontainers-java/docs/modules/elasticsearch.md

 ## Secure your Elasticsearch cluster

 The default distribution of Elasticsearch comes with the basic license which contains security feature.
-You can turn on security by providing some extra environment settings:
+You can turn on security by providing a password:

 <!--codeinclude-->
 [HttpClient](../../modules/elasticsearch/src/test/java/org/testcontainers/elasticsearch/ElasticsearchContainerTest.java) inside_block:httpClientSecuredContainer